SamuelAmihere/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. **[15-countthatword](https://github.com/SamuelAmihere/alx-system_engineering-devops/blob/master/0x02-shell_redirections/15-countthatword):** Display the number of lines that contain the pattern “bin” in a file
 17. **[16-whatsnext](https://github.com/SamuelAmihere/alx-system_engineering-devops/blob/master/0x02-shell_redirections/16-whatsnext):** Display lines containing the pattern “root” and 3 lines after them in a file
 18. **[17-hidethisword](https://github.com/SamuelAmihere/alx-system_engineering-devops/blob/master/0x02-shell_redirections/17-hidethisword):** Display all the lines in a file that do not contain the pattern “bin”.
+19. **[18-letteronly](https://github.com/SamuelAmihere/alx-system_engineering-devops/blob/master/0x02-shell_redirections/18-letteronly):** Display all lines of a file starting with a letter.